nicolaei/master/docs/thesis/source/02_existing_research.md

 Scanning
 --------

-The aim of scanning the local IEE802.11 network in this thesis is to be able to provide information about adjacent nodes to channel allocation algorithms.
+The aim of scanning the local IEE802.11 topology in this thesis is to be able to provide information about adjacent nodes to channel allocation algorithms.
 With this information any given channel allocation algorithm should be able to give the access point an optimal channel.